Skip to main content

 Data Summary

-Compared with similar sedans in our dataset, the clearest positive signals for the 2025 Toyota Crown are an above-average RepairPal reliability rating and high published crash-test results, with lower estimated fuel cost.
+Compared with similar sedans in our dataset, the clearest positive signals for the 2025 Toyota Crown are an above-average RepairPal reliability rating and high published crash-test results, with lower estimated five-year cost.
 The main caution is that the recall history is not a standout.

 Auto-generated from published safety, fuel-cost, reliability, recall, and cost data.
 It is informational only and not personal advice or a recommendation.
 How this works